rust-lang/book/src/ch05-01-method-syntax.md

 case, only) argument to be `self` in the signature and everywhere within the body.
 Then in `main` where we called the `area` function and passed `rect1` as an argument, we can instead use *method syntax* to call the `area` method on our `Rectangle` instance.
+Method syntax is taking an instance and adding a dot followed by the method name, parentheses, and any arguments.

 In the signature for `area`, we get to use `&self` instead of `rectangle:
 &Rectangle` because Rust knows the type of `self` is `Rectangle` due to this method being inside the `impl Rectangle` context.
 Note we still need to have the `&` before `self`, just like we had `&Rectangle`.
-Methods can choose to take ownership of `self`, borrow `self` immutably as we've done here, or borrow `self` mutably, just like any other argument.
+Methods can choose to take ownership of `self`, borrow `self` immutably as we’ve done here, or borrow `self` mutably, just like any other argument.

-We've chosen `&self` here for the same reason we used `&Rectangle` in the function version: we don't want to take ownership, and we just want to be able to read the data in the struct, not write to it.
-If we wanted to be able to change the instance that we've called the method on as part of what the method does, we'd put `&mut self` as the first argument instead.
+We’ve chosen `&self` here for the same reason we used `&Rectangle` in the function version: we don’t want to take ownership, and we just want to be able to read the data in the struct, not write to it.
+If we wanted to be able to change the instance that we’ve called the method on as part of what the method does, we’d put `&mut self` as the first argument instead.
 Having a method that takes ownership of the instance by having just `self` as the first argument is rarer; this is usually used when the method transforms `self` into something else and we want to prevent the caller from using the original instance after the transformation.

-The main benefit of using methods over functions, in addition to getting to use method syntax and not having to repeat the type of `self` in every method's signature, is for organization.
-We've put all the things we can do with an instance of a type together in one `impl` block, rather than make future users of our code search for capabilities of `Rectangle` all over the place.
+The main benefit of using methods over functions, in addition to getting to use method syntax and not having to repeat the type of `self` in every method’s signature, is for organization.
+We’ve put all the things we can do with an instance of a type together in one `impl` block, rather than make future users of our code search for capabilities of `Rectangle` all over the place.

 <!-- PROD: START BOX -->

-> #### Where's the `->` operator?
+> ### Where’s the `->` operator?
 >
 > In languages like C++, there are two different operators for calling methods:
-> `.` if you're calling a method on the object directly, and `->` if you're
+> `.` if you’re calling a method on the object directly, and `->` if you’re
 > calling the method on a pointer to the object and thus need to dereference the
 > pointer first.
 In other words, if `object` is a pointer, `object->something()`
 > is like `(*object).something()`.
 >
-> Rust doesn't have an equivalent to the `->` operator; instead, Rust has a
+> Rust doesn’t have an equivalent to the `->` operator; instead, Rust has a
 > feature called *automatic referencing and dereferencing*.
 Calling methods is
 > one of the few places in Rust that has behavior like this.
 >